thevinodpatidar/R-Language/R Language_intro.md

 # R Language

-## DescriptionR is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.
+## R is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis

 >Just copied from wikipedis, don't judge me for it